Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses.md

 :one: Enter the kernel name
 :two: Choose A Mode: **From BioTuring**.

 **From BioTuring**  option is similar to From File.
-But environment will be uploaded form BioTuring cloud.
-It is requested environmental package from client.
+But the environment will be delivered from BioTuring cloud which is requested environmental package from client.

 :three: Select your request environment from Your Request Environment.
 If you have nothing and would like to request something, you can click on **Send us a request** to request that BioTuring's DataScience Team help you prepare your environment.